prakharps12/Togethr_demo/README.md

 This application allows a new user to register, login and look for desired product using the search functionality.
 When a user searches for a particular product, its description is provided after summarizing using NLP i.e utilizing OpenAI api.
 Database used to store the user's details is PostgreSQL.
-Database stores user's search history, user's ID password.
+Database stores user's search history, user's e-mail ID and password after hashing it.
+Here bcrypt was utilised to perform hashing using saltsounds to be aprrox in (5 to 10) depending upon need.
 Developed a script in python using beautifulSoup that performs searches within the pre-defined sources (pick any tech or gadget review websites) and scrapes data.
 In the above Script we utilized Pandas to create a dataframe and converted that data frame to a csv file.